-In locations where parking structure facades are allowed to be open for ventilation purposes, they must not have long, horizontal openings.
-The façade must establish a vertical pattern or create a grid pattern or punched window-type openings in order for the structured garage façade to maintain a sense of scale and vertical proportion.
+Where parking structure facades are open for ventilation purposes, they must not have long, horizontal openings.
+The façade must establish a vertical pattern or create gridded or punched window-type openings in order for the structured garage façade to maintain a sense of scale and vertical proportion.
+Parking structures must be enclosed on street frontages.
+However, the parking structure on Block 7 does not need to follow this requirement.